Misba04/Employee-Attendance-Management-System/README.md

 The Employee Attendance Management System is a Python-based application that uses face recognition to automatically record employee attendance.

-The system provides a simple graphical interface for employee registration, face-based attendance, attendance viewing, searching, and summary generation.
+The system provides a simple graphical interface for employee registration, face-based attendance, attendance viewing, searching, and attendance summary generation.

 ## ✨ Features